tuminguyen/COMASK20/README.md

 For the reference paper: **Masked Face Recognition with Convolutional Neural Networks and Local Binary Patterns**, please check [here]().

-This repository contains a README file for some instructions on using the data.
+The repository is now attached with instructions on using the data.

 ---
 ## **Hierarchical dataset structure**